 - 3/4 cup flour (all-purpose gluten-free blend like Bob's Red Mill Gluten-Free Pizza Crust Mix)

 - 1 teaspoon baking powder (gluten-free)

 - For rolling: Extra gluten-free flour blend

-- For brushing: Extra olive oil OR melted butter to brush tops
+- For brushing tops: Extra olive oil OR melted butter

 To bake gluten-free fadge, preheat oven to 400 F. Line a large baking sheet with parchment paper or lightly grease with cooking spray.

 Measure and blend dry ingredients in a small bowl.
-In a mixing bowl blend mashed potatoes, olive oil or melted butter and egg.
+In a mixing bowl, blend mashed potatoes, egg, and olive oil or melted butter.
 Add dry ingredients and mix until combined.

 Turn the fadge dough out onto a lightly gluten-free floured cutting board.
 Roll or press the fadge dough with hands to 1/2-inch thickness.